-For CA Schools: If you are absent for 14 consecutive calendar days without communication, not on an approved LOA, you will be deemed a withdrawal, even if that was not the your intent.
+For CA Schools: If you are absent for three consecutive weeks, not on an approved LOA, you will be deemed a withdrawal, even if that was not the your intent.

 The date you failed to return as scheduled from an approved LOA.
 The withdrawal date shall be the last date of attendance.
 The determnation date of withdrawal will be the scheduled date of return from LOA.